-- When employing a retiree of the Teacher Retirement System the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge. - When a school district or charter school does not contribute to the Federal Old-Age, Survivors and Disability Insurance (OASDI) Program for certain employees, they must contribute 1.5% of the state contribution rate for certain instructional or administrative employees; and 100% of the state contribution rate for all other employees. - 5.
-Actuarial Assumptions
+- When employing a retiree of the Teacher Retirement System the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge. - When a school district or charter school does not contribute to the Federal Old-Age, Survivors and Disability Insurance (OASDI) Program for certain employees, they must contribute 1.5% of the state contribution rate for certain instructional or administrative employees; and 100% of the state contribution rate for all other employees.

+5. Actuarial Assumptions

-The total pension liability in the August 31, 2016 actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the August 31, 2017 actuarial valuation was determined using the following actuarial assumptions:

-Valuation Date August 31, 2016
+Valuation Date August 31, 2017

 Actuarial Cost Method Individual Entry Age Normal

-Asset Valuation Method Market Value

-Single Discount Rate 8.00%
+Asset Valuation Method Market Value Single Discount Rate 8.00% Long-term expected Investment Rate of Return 8.00%

-Long-term expected Investment Rate of Return 8.00%

-Municipal Bond Rate N/A
+Long-term expected Investment Rate of Return 8.00% Municipal Bond Rate N/A

-Last year ending August 31 in the 2016 to
+Last year ending August 31 in 2017 to

-2015 projection period (100 years) 2115
+2116 projection period (100 years) 2116 Inflation 2.5%

-Inflation 2.5%

 Salary Increases including inflation 3.5% to 9.5% including inflation

-Benefit Changes during the year None

-Ad hoc post-employment benefit changes None
+Benefit Changes during the year None Ad hoc post-employment benefit changes None